 As a cybersecurity student, you deserve support in your job search.

 Flatiron School offers full comprehensive career services to all graduates to help them find their job and successfully start their new careers.
 Some tips for nailing your interview include: practicing eye contact along with posture during the interview and after following up with a thank-you note to help stand out.
 Whatever you do, remember: don’t be scared.

-Outside of entering the field via a Bootcamp or four-year degree program, it is possible to start at an entry-level IT position and work your way up to a cyber security role.
-Some roles to make the jump from include – Cyber security technician, Incident analyst, and cybercrime investigator.
-All three of those can translate directly into a more mid-level career as a cyber security analyst.
+Outside of entering the field via a cybersecurity bootcamp or four-year degree program, it is possible to start at an entry-level IT position and work your way up to a cybersecurity role.
+Some roles to make the jump from include – cybersecurity technician, Incident analyst, and cybercrime investigator.
+All three of those can translate directly into a more mid-level career as a cybersecurity analyst.

 Sometimes also referred to as information security analysts or threat intel analysts, cyber security analysts are tasked with many things including triaging security incidents, developing policies and best practices to disseminate company-wide, protecting networks and computer systems from unauthorized access and attacks, and developing counter attacks to breachers that might occur.

 Education is a key aspect of this role as analysts must work across departments, using their expertise to advocate cyber compliance across the business.

 Demand for cybersecurity analysts is high and is only projected to grow over the next 10 years.

 As more and more businesses shift to online operations, they require cybersecurity analysts to join their team to protect things like customer banking data, personal information, and company data that would be compromising if exposed.